itjope/one-way-openlayers/README.md

 # One Way OpenLayers

-One Way OpenLayers is a JavaScript library for rendering maps with OpenLayers.
+One Way OpenLayers is a JavaScript library for rendering maps with a one way data flow.

 - **Declarative:** One Way OpenLayers makes it easy to create interactive maps.
 Declare the state of the map as a JavaScript object and One Way OpenLayers will efficiently update and render just the right components when your data changes.
 - **Unidirectional data flow:** One Way OpenLayers evolves the "Data down, actions up" ideas of React.
 Declarative updates make your code more predictable, simpler to understand, and easier to debug.